vlocityinc/vlocity_build/README.md

 The WHERE clauses show that these Queries will Export all DataRaptors that are not internal Vlocity Configuration Data and all Active OmniScripts.

 When Exporting, the DataPacks API will additionally export all dependencies of the Vlocity DataPacks which are being exported.
 So Exporting just the OmniScripts from an Org will also bring in all referenced DataRaptors, VlocityUITemplates, etc, so that the OmniScript will be fully usable once deployed.

-## DataPack Key Based Export
-You can export DataPacks by their Vlocity DataPack Key which is the same as the Folder that they live in after being exported.
-For a Product the DataPack Key is `Product2/${GlobalKey__c}`.
-You can get a full list of Vlocity DataPack Keys by running getAllAvailableExports.

 ## Query All
 Running `packExport` with no queries defined in your Job File will export all the predefined queries for each type.
 If you do have some special queries defined, you can also run: `packExportAllDefault` to specify running all the default queries.